11 hours ago

 Rule number one - avoid saying things in the heat of the moment.
 It’s much better to let things simmer down and then have a conversation, not a row, when you’re both calmer.
 Try to talk from the best possible version of yourself to the best possible version of your partner.
 Defensive, angry, belittling conversations don't ever produce good results.

 Audiobooks, music (not too loud though else you’ll aggravate fellow commuters!) and meditation are all good ways to create your own bubble, even if your personal space is being invaded.
-If you’re finding commuting particularly hard consider signing up for a mindfulness course in the New Year - this is a great way for you to learn to meditate yourself into a calm, positive space even when commuting...
+If you’re finding commuting particularly hard consider signing up for a mindfulness course - this is a great way for you to learn to meditate yourself into a calm, positive space even when commuting...